SpooktoberFest/Slappybird/DevNotes.md

 # To do:

 Now:
-- Basic Level Creator **WIP**
-    - Template Creator
-    - Level/Profile/Etc Reader
-    - Pls better names
+- Cleanup and better names
+- Pause Menus
+- Level Select

 ----

 Soon:
-- Pause Menus
-- Level Select
 - Spawners
 - Basic Attack

 ----